panoptcy/IBM-X-Force-Exchange/README.md

 # IBM-X-Force-Exchange
-PowerShell based client for the use of the IBM X-Force Exchange API
+PowerShell based client for the use of the IBM X-Force Exchange API.
+For more information on the X-Force Exchange API see https://api.xforce.ibmcloud.com/doc/.